What is Rhinoplasty?

 The cost of Rhinoplasty can vary greatly depending on the surgeon’s fee, anesthesiologist fee, facility fee, geographic location of the surgeon, and other related factors.
 When acquiring a quote on Rhinoplasty, be sure it outlines each item with cost so that you’re aware of anything that may not be included.
 At our practice, we detail everything that is included, and our cost covers facility, surgeon, and anesthesiologist fees.
 We also offer a variety of plastic surgery financing options like CareCredit® and United Medical Credit.

-If you would like to learn more about Rhinoplasty surgery or schedule a consult with Dr. Taki, please contact our practice contact our practice.
+If you would like to learn more about Rhinoplasty surgery or schedule a consult, please contact our practice contact our practice.